Twin-field quantum key distribution without phase locking

 To generate positive key rates at longer distance, we replace the detectors with SNSPD\#2, which has a dynamic range over 58 dB.
 Furthermore, we keep the detected count rate in R-frame as low as possible (8 Mcounts/s per detector) and use a narrower gating window of 100 ps.
 With these upgrades, the scattering noise in fiber becomes dominant and results in a noise probability of $ 1.6\times10^{-8} $.
 This is an order of magnitude of improvement over SNSPD\#1, allowing us to achieve a SKR of $ 6.56\times 10^{-9} $ bit/pulse or 2.05 bit/s at 504-km standard optical fiber.

 \textit{Discussion.}---In summary, we have proposed and demonstrated the no-phase-locking scheme for TF-QKD.
 Our scheme does not only remove the service channels for the dissemination of the reference light, but also does not needs active phase compensation setup at the measurement site.
 Such features greatly simplify the setup to match the one of measurement-device-independent QKD systems~\cite{liu2013experimental,comandar_quantum_2016}, with the ability to establish global phase reference nonetheless.
-We also show that commercial kilohertz linewidth semiconductor lasers are sufficient to perform TF-QKD with our scheme.
-Arguably, the simplification of setup with our scheme does not lead to performance degradation.
-With ultra-low-loss fiber deployed, 96.8-dB channel loss corresponds to over 600-km total distance, comparable to the state-of-art TF-QKD experiment with phase-locking sources~\cite{chen2022quantum} or phase-compensating module~\cite{pittaluga2021600}.
-To achieve further transmission distance, one could increase the dynamic range of the SNSPD and insert a cryogenic bandpass filter to reduce the noise floor introduced by the background radiation.
-On the other hand, more advanced algorithm may require less counts in the recovery of the carrier, which helps to reduce the strong reference light intensity.
-Overall, we believe our scheme provides a practical solution to TF-QKD network and the phase recovery algorithm is applicable to other phase-sensitive applications~\cite{duan_long-distance_2001,humphreys_deterministic_2018}.
+We also show that commercial kilohertz linewidth semiconductor lasers are sufficient to perform TF-QKD with our scheme. {Despite the simplification of setup with our scheme, the phase-sensitive ER is 2.69\% for a channel distance of 504 km (Supplementary Table I) which is comparable to the state-of-art TF-QKD experiment with phase locking~\cite{pittaluga2021600,chen2022quantum,wang_twin-field_2022}}.
+To achieve further transmission distance with our scheme, {one could increase the clock rate and develop more advanced algorithm to lower the required counts in the recovery of the carrier, which helps to reduce the influence of scattering noise.} Overall, we believe our scheme provides a practical solution to TF-QKD network and the phase recovery algorithm is applicable to other phase-sensitive applications~\cite{duan_long-distance_2001,humphreys_deterministic_2018}.

-\textit{Note added.}--- While preparing the manuscript, we notice two related works which demonstrate different approaches~\cite{zhu2022experimental,zhou2022twin} to solve the phase-locking issue.
-Ref.~\cite{zhu2022experimental} uses the mode-paring MDI-QKD protocol and Ref.~\cite{zhou2022twin} employs the optical frequency comb.
-In contrast, we propose an efficient method to reconcile the phase reference in TF-QKD via data post-processing, and demonstrate high-rate TF-QKD and beat the repeaterless secret key capacity with two unlocked, low-cost, chip-scale lasers.